beeker1121/dddstructure/README.md

 This basically gives us the ability to keep services separated into their own packages, whill still being able to essnetially cyclically import top level services.

-Full credit to @borosr, @hajnalandor, @PumpkinSeed, @brianvoe, and @jschweihs for their ideas on how to implement this structure.

 ## Billing Example

 **This will be implemented soon**